belzecue/RabidTunes-rabid-hole-punch-server/README.md

 For this reason, each peer should send multiple messages to other peers.
 For each peer it should be sent a message containing at least the port used to send that message to that specific peer.
 Since we do not know for sure the port, we should also have a **window of ports to test**.
 Something like port received +- 8.

 Example:
-Let's say SuperPlayer received that their port is 1234 and also received that CoolPlayer's port is 5555.
-SuperPlayer should listen to port 1234 and start sending UDP messages to CoolPlayer's IP.
-Regarding CoolPlayer's port, SuperPlayer should first start trying the port 5555, but they should also send some messages on near ports just to be sure that the greeting packet arrives.
+Let's say Alice received that their port is 1234 and also received that Bob's port is 5555.
+Alice should listen to port 1234 and start sending UDP messages to Bob's IP.
+Regarding Bob's port, Alice should first start trying the port 5555, but they should also send some messages on near ports just to be sure that the greeting packet arrives.

-So SuperPlayer will test sending that message to the ports 5547, 5548, 5549, 5550, 5551, 5552, 5553, 5554, 5556, 5557, 5558, 5559, 5560, 5561, 5562 and 5563.
-It is extremely important that on each message the port sent is the port used to send that message, so when CoolPlayer receives the message, they can know which port the other peer used to reach them.
+So Alice will test sending that message to the ports 5547, 5548, 5549, 5550, 5551, 5552, 5553, 5554, 5556, 5557, 5558, 5559, 5560, 5561, 5562 and 5563.
+It is extremely important that on each message the port sent is the port used to send that message, so when Bob receives the message, they can know which port the other peer used to reach them.

 After receiving enough greetings, each peer can decide what is the port they should use for communications.
 If the server said that a peer's port is 1234 but all greetings were received on poert 1240, that port should be used instead, so you should close the previously opened port for listening and change the port.